 He was a shock appointment for Dundalk, replacing Vinny Perth despite never managing a senior team.
 The only coaching information available about him was that he was the technical director of Milan summer camps in his native Italy, as well as the USA.
 6 years in that role and he was put in charge of one of Irelands biggest sides.

 Giovagnoli had a modest playing career in Italy.
 He featured for Serie D sides Sansepolcro and Arezzo.
 The highest level he reached was Serie C with Rondinella Firenze.
 He played as a centre-back, starting in 1987 before retiring in 2003.

-He spoke to Niall Newberry, a regular on Peil and Back, and said he’d love to stay on.
+He spoke to Niall Newberry, a regular on Peil and Back, and said he’d love to stay on at Dundalk.

-Standing in Dundalk’s way were Klaksvíkar Ítróttarfelag (KI).
+Standing in Dundalk’s way of a 2nd ever Europa League appearance were Klaksvíkar Ítróttarfelag (KI).
 The Faroe Islands side had won the league last season for the first time in 20 years.
 The previous 3 seasons they were in Europa League qualifiers, making it as far as the 2nd round on 2 occasions.
 This season they received a walkover against Slovan Bratislave due to COVID-19 scares, before being beaten by Young Boys of Switzerland.
 They went into the Europa League 3rd round as underdogs, but stunned Dinamo Tbilisi beating them 6-1.
 It wasn’t going to be easy.